Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Case Studies

-\cut \textbf{Generalization and safety performance of value networks for incomplete-information games.} We examine the advantage of the proposed method when adopting value networks as closed-loop controllers for interactions at the uncontrolled intersection in an incomplete-information setting.
+\textbf{Results for incomplete-information games.} We examine the advantage of the hybrid method when adopting value networks as closed-loop controllers for interactions in an incomplete-information setting.
 To constrain the scope of tests, we explore two settings of initial beliefs: Everyone believes that everyone is (1) most likely non-aggressive ($p_i := \Pr(\theta_i = a) = 0.2$), or (2) most likely aggressive ($p_i = 0.8$ for $i=1,2$).
-The common belief assumption indicates that Player $i$ knows about Player $j$'s belief about $i$, i.e., $i$ acknowledges $j$'s uncertainty about itself.
-In Appendix D.2 we examine a scenario without this assumption.
+The common belief assumption indicates that Player $i$ knows about Player $j$'s belief about $i$.
 Also note that players' initial beliefs can mismatch with their true types.
-We model players to continuously perform Bayes update on their beliefs based on system states and control inputs, and determine the next control inputs based on the value networks that correspond to the most likely player types according to their current beliefs (see Appendix D.2 for details).
-This model allows us to simulate state and belief dynamics in turn, although the values used, which assumed complete information, are decoupled from the belief dynamics.
-Table~\ref{table:inference} compares collision chances of interactions thus simulated using value networks from the hybrid and the supervised methods, with the former outperforming the latter across all belief settings, most notably in cases where the players hold incorrect beliefs about each other.
+We model players to continuously perform Bayes updates on their beliefs based on observations, and determine the next control inputs based on the value networks that correspond to the most likely player types according to their current beliefs (see \cite{chen2021shall} for details on belief update and control).
+This model allows us to simulate state and belief dynamics in turn, although the values are approximated based on complete-information games and are thus decoupled from the belief dynamics.
+Table~\ref{table:inference} compares safety performance of incomplete-information interactions using the same initial states as previous tests and values learned by the hybrid and the supervised methods.
+The former outperforms the latter across all belief settings.